morshedulmunna/exacademy/api-server/docs/auth.md

 Note: `first_name` and `last_name` are accepted during registration but are not persisted at create time.
 They can be updated later via the user update endpoint.

+Additional notes:

+- After successful registration, a 6-digit OTP is emailed to the provided address.
+Use the Verify endpoint below to activate the account.
+- New accounts are inactive by default and cannot log in until verified.

 Response 200:

 ```json